kfrank/kfrank.github.io/_posts/2014-04-16-what-dc-lacks.markdown

 >In France, I've heard, it's rude to ask people what they do.

 How much of DC's culture has permiated down into my core, making it impossible for me to divorce my career from my personality?
+It's extremely tough as a designer not to notice things like kerning and typography on everything, but I enjoy making a distinction between my job and my career.

 ##Where are you from?
-Where I usually wait for the comments on Delaware beaches or something about incorporating in Wilmington.
+This is where I usually wait for the comments on Delaware beaches or something about incorporating in Wilmington.
+My conversationalist is usually looking for some commonality between the two of us, which may be likely since most everyone in DC is from somewhere else.
+However, I'm from the second smallest state and I didn't live at the beach or in a corporation, so there's not much to say.

+---